I received a heart wrenching email from a reader that I’m going to call “Peggy.” Here’s a few excerpts from that email:

 Your child is going to have questions.
 Answer them as simply as you can.
 You don’t have to get into the nuances of ARMs.
 Just say that we got to make little payments on the house at first, but now the payments are bigger and we have to choose between things to spend our money on.
 My two year old could largely understand this and several other parents have assured me that their seven, eight, and nine year olds could get it, too.

-Finally, make the changing experience seem as fun as you can.
+4. Make the changing experience seem as fun as you can

 Get your child involved in packing things up.
 Take pictures of box contents together for easier packaging.
 Be there for your child if your child has a hard time with this – the child might or might not get upset during the process.